Axway/streams-open-docs/content/en/docs/install/apim-integration.md

 Most of the time, to upgrade the Streams RBAC policies, you just have to download the new Streams RBAC Policies file and proceed with a partial installation described in chapter [In Policy Studio](/docs/install/apim-integration#in-policy-studio)

-In case of error during the deployment of the new policies proceed as following:
+In case of errors during the deployment of the new policies, proceed as follow:

 * Unpublish and delete any Streams FrontEnd/Backend APIs in the API Manager.
 * Do a full installation of the new policies as described in chapter [Configuration and deployment](/docs/install/apim-integration#configuration-and-deployment)